The Wrath of God Revisited

 The Wrath of God in the Present Tense

 In what way is the wrath of God currently being revealed?
 Charles Hodge says it is “the inherent tendency of moral evil to produce misery” and “the voice of a guilty conscience”.
 Robert Haldane says wrath was revealed “when God pronounced the sentence of death, the earth was cursed, and mankind was separated from God (spiritual death)”.
 Doug Moo says “virtually all that is evil or wrong in our world is a manifestation of God’s wrath”.
 I think Romans 1:24-28 is talking about what Hodge mentioned—THE TENDENCY OF MORAL EVIL TO PRODUCE MISERY.
 This happens when God abandons them.
 The worst thing you can do to children is abandon them.
 They will inevitably get deeper and deeper into trouble, and experience progressively more pain and suffering.
 Paul says this three different times in v24-28, “God gave them over”.
 By abandoning them, letting them go without restraint, rebellious people progress into perversion.
 Like the father of the Prodigal Son, He releases the rebellious child to supposed freedom, but in time the child wakes up in a self made hell on earth.
 God gives the rebellious human race over to the consequences of the sinful directions it has taken.
 Think of the irony of this—GOD PUNISHES YOU BY LETTING YOU DO WHAT YOU WANT.
 In time, the consequences of being abandoned build up to out right bondage to sin.
-Did the father of the Prodigal Son give up on him?
+Nevertheless, did the father of the Prodigal Son give up on him?
 No, in fact he kept a close watch out for him to return.

 The Current Relationship of the Estranged Human Race to God